The Influence of the Family on Our Self-Esteem

 The formation of our self-esteem and the connection with our parents

 The formation of our self-esteem begins in childhood.
-However, does this mean that our character is completely determined by everything we experienced in our childhood and early youth?
+However, does this mean that our character is completely determined by everything we experience in our childhood and early youth?
 We should point out that in psychology, as in many other sciences, the word “determinism” is dangerous and has deep undertones.

-In psychological matters, everything that happens in childhood has a big influence, but it doesn’t completely determine who we are.
-One thing we know about human beings, and in particular the brain, is that our flexibility and capacity for improvement is immense.
 However, despite this, we can’t get away from the great importance of our upbringing.
 The quality of our interaction with those who care for us is absolutely key.
 They don’t only provide us with food and sustenance, but also with an emotional and educational legacy.

 Being emotionally connected

-To delve into these topics we would recommend the writings of Dr. Ed Tronick, an expert in child development and professor of pediatrics at Harvard University.
 He reveals that in order to favor good self-esteem, and quality care in children, we need to be emotionally connected with them.
-However, in much of his research he was able to show that even good parents aren’t in tune with their children 40% of the time.
+However, in much of his research, he was able to show that even good parents aren’t in tune with their children 40% of the time.

 Girl surrounded by birds

-These findings may seem somewhat alarming to us, or we may consider them exaggerated.
-However, Dr. Tronick points out something that should make us reflect.
 The reason why many parents do not connect 100% with the emotional needs of their children is because they do not do it with themselves either.

-A parent who is full of stress, and unresolved emotional knots, will be unconsciously sending a series of signals and information to the child.
-The child will subsequently absorb this information into his own life too.
 On top of that, if the parents themselves don’t have high self-esteem, then it will be difficult to create it in the child.
 If the child can’t sense this foundation in the parent then they are not going to receive that same security.

 The family influences, but you decide

 The formation of our self-esteem throughout childhood is influenced primarily by three factors.
-Physical appearance, our behavior and our academic performance.
+Physical appearance, our behavior, and our academic performance.
 The way in which our parents handle these three dimensions can encourage us to grow in security and confidence.
 If they don’t show this, it can cause helplessness, loneliness and fear.

 “The worst loneliness is not being comfortable with yourself,”